RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 sugar-controller-594784974b-rpvsm                  1/1     Running     0          3d13h
 ```

-We can also see the new api resources, starting first with the eventing sources.
+We can also see the api resources, starting first with the eventing sources.

 ```
 oc api-resources --api-group='sources.knative.dev'